This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

-Finding the best, most comfortable, pair of cycling shorts is absolutely critical to your cycling career.
+Finding the best, most comfortable, a pair of cycling shorts is critical to your bicycling hobby.

-Here’s the thing, bicycles do not have comfortable bike seats, and our rearends are not used to sitting on them.
-Sure, you can buy bike seats with more padding, but, at the end of the day, you are likely going to need a top-notch pair of bike shorts.
+Here’s the thing, bicycles do not have comfortable bike seats, and our rear ends are not used to sitting on them.

-Frankly, I don’t know that I could talk myself into riding my bike for any length of distance if I didn’t have a good pair of cycling shorts.
+Frankly, I don’t know that I could talk myself into riding my bike for any length of distance if I didn’t have a good pair of cycling britches.

-There are a lot of different bike shorts available on the market.
-Unfortunately, a lot of these are cheap Chinese imports that don’t hold up well and may actually cause more chafing.
+There are a lot of different options available on the market.
+Unfortunately, a lot of these are cheap Chinese imports that don’t hold up well and may cause more chafing.

-In order to help with your search I have compiled the top 5 cycling shorts for both men and women.
+To make sure you get the best short on your first try, I have compiled the top 5 cycling shorts for both men and women.